-Writers Write is your one-stop resource for writers.
+Writers Write is a resource for writers.
 In this post, we ask: Is genre a straitjacket?

 Some writers believe their stories don’t fit into the neat pigeonholes of an Exclusive Books or Amazon.
 They prickle when you bring up the subject of popular and commercial genres like romance or suspense.
 It’s a straitjacket: constricting, narrow, stereotypical.

 Testing your story

 But does it have to be?
 Genre is a great litmus test—it simplifies and illuminates.
 It can help the writer focus—maybe make the suspense tighter, give more attention to a romantic sub-plot or rethink a theme.
 Genre can make a story immeasurably stronger because it suggests a proven structure where readers feel comfortable.
 Structure gives strength.
 Genre can teach a writer discipline and focus.
 It can also stretch the imagination.

 Perhaps the problem is when writers see only the limits of genre.
 Instead of meeting the challenges of genre, they end up with a mushy manuscript that often can’t be marketed—or sold.

 Experiments not Accidents!